 - Tips for successful repayment of your student loans.

 - How to start saving money.

 - Where to request your credit report from.

 When does repayment start on my loans?

-Repayment on your loans beging after you graduate, leave school, or drop below half-time enrollment, generally you have a grace period before you have to begin repayment.
+Repayment on your loans beging after you graduate, leave school, or drop below half-time enrollment.
+Generally you have a grace period before you have to begin repayment.
 The grace period is a determined length of time when no payments are due.
 You can start repaying during the grace period and save some money in the long run.

 - For Federal Perkins Loans, the grace period is nine months.

-- For Federal Stafford Loans, the grace period is six months.
+- For Federal Direct Loans, the grace period is six months.

 - Federal PLUS Loans – repayment begins 30 to 45 days after the final loan disbursement.